 UC Pest Management Guidelines

-Olive fruit fly poses a serious threat to the California table olive and olive oil industries.
+Olive fruit fly causes serious economic damage to California's table olive and large-fruited olive oil orchards.
 Olives grown by homeowners for home curing or oil are equally at risk.
 A native of eastern Africa, it is considered the most damaging pest of olives in southern Europe, North Africa, and the Middle East.
 The olive fruit fly was first detected in North America infesting olive fruits on landscape trees in Los Angeles County in November 1998.
 It can now be found throughout the state.

 Although the olive fruit fly does not have a true diapause, development is sufficiently slowed during the winter that pupae produced in late fall do not emerge until the following spring.
 Olive fruit fly also overwinters as larvae in fruit and to a lesser extent as adults and eggs.

 Olive fruit fly larvae are the main stage causing damage and feed exclusively in olive fruits.
-Damage by olive fruit fly includes oviposition "stings" on the fruit surface, fruit drop, or direct pulp destruction rendering fruits useless for canning.
+Olive fruit fly damage includes egg laying "stings" from female flies on the fruit surface, fruit drop, or direct pulp destruction by larvae that renders fruit useless for canning.
 Larval feeding allows microorganisms to invade the fruit, causing rot and lower oil quality.

 In areas of the world where olive fruit fly is established and not controlled, its damage has been responsible for losses of up to 80% of oil value because of lower quantity and quality, and in some varieties of table olives, this pest is capable of destroying 100% of the crop.
 Some European districts cannot grow table olives because control of olive fruit fly is not economical.
 The expense of treatments and the likely crop damage have the potential for eliminating olive culture in home orchards or as a viable commercial industry in California.